 O.K.
 L – A – H – O – M – A

 “Gator is his irrepressible self.
 Running to the stands in front of the band and raising his arms in disgust and incredulity at why Iowa State is playing their rivals’ state song.
 The crowd gets into it, yelling and stomping their feet.
 As the song builds, the crowd noise reaches a crescendo.
 The game proceeds, but the noise from the stands perks up the defense.
 Oklahoma twice tries a run and the line holds.
 On third down, they go to the air, but it’s batted down.
 Having to punt, the visitors seem confused and disorganized.
-Before getting the punt off, the officials whistles for too many players on the field, pushing them further back.
+Before getting the punt off, the officials whistle a penalty for too many players on the field, pushing them further back.
 We keep repeating “Okla-homa, Okla-homa, Okla-homa,” in a soto whispering voice, that eerily echoes throughout the stadium.
 The crowd starts to get into the song, as the defense has rallied from down-trodden to energized.
 The punt is almost blocked and the squiggled kick allows time for the run-back receiver to get up a head of steam.
 As he races down the sidelines, we sing the finale, “You’re doin’ fine, Oklahoma!
 Oklahoma O-K- L – A – H – O – M – A

 OKLAHOMA!
 Yeeow!” as the runner is finally pushed out-of-bounds at the visitors’ 35 yard line.

-We rest when the offense comes out, feeling exhilarated that after inspiring 15,000 fans to sing along with us.
+We rest when the offense comes out, feeling exhilarated after inspiring 15,000 fans to sing along with us.
 As is unfortunate this year, the offense is unable to gain a first down.
 The attempted field goal is wide right.
 Once the Iowa State defense comes back on the field, we get up and start our ironic fight song.
 The crowd responds by singing right along from the start of the chorus.
 Who knew football fans loved Broadway show tunes?
 The defense rallies again, holding the visitors to no ground gains.
-On third and long, we’re doing the soto voiced “Okla-homa, Okla-homa” as a long pass floats down field.
+On third and long, we are doing the soto voiced “Okla-homa, Okla-homa” as a long pass floats down field.
 The defender leaps higher and pulls in an interception.
 We switched to the finale, “You’re doin’ fine, Oklahoma!

 O – K – L – A – H – O – M – A

 Unfortunately, the momentum shifts back.
 The opposing stands start joining us in the song, confusing everyone, especially the players.
-Without an offense, the defense can’t keep up their adrenaline-pumped performance.
+Without an offense, the defense cannot keep up their adrenaline-pumped performance.
 The final score is 38-7.

 The girls and I remain pumped up.
 Many of the band members tell us how great we sing, especially the girls’ high sopranos behind my Broadway dramatic tenor.
 We know how to project.
 We promise to work with them for the next week’s game against Colorado.
 ‘Gator and his boys meet us outside the stadium.

 “We needs pizza,” I declare.
-“There gots ta be better pizza in town than that frozen tasteless crap at the bowlin’ alley.”
+“There gots ta be better pizza in this town than that frozen tasteless crap at the bowlin’ alley.”

 “Y’all needs the Pit, the Pizza Pit,” ‘Gator announces, with the approval of his posse.